gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the [user guide chapter](docs/userguide/nativeBinaries.html#native_binaries:cunit) and the cunit sample (`samples/native-binaries/cunit`) in the distribution to learn more.
 Expect deeper integration with CUnit (and other native testing tools) in the future.

+### Tooling API exposes information on a project's publications

+Tooling API clients can now get basic information on a project's publications:

+    def projectConnection = ...
+    def project = projectConnection.getModel(GradleProject)
+    for (publication in project.publications) {
+        println publication.id.group
+        println publication.id.name
+        println publication.id.version
+    }

+Both publications declared in the old (`artifacts` block, `Upload` task) and new (`publishing.publications` block) way are reflected in the result.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.